austinseraphin/motion-accessibility/README.md

 This notifies Zoom that an app's focus has changed.
 It takes a zoom type described above, a frame, and the view containing the frame.
 #### `Accessibility.register_gesture_conflicts_with_zoom`
 This issues a dialog to the user when a three-fingered gesture conflicts with Zoom.
 It lets them choose to disable Zoom or continue.

+### Speech Attributes

+iOS 7 adds some speech attributes to use in attributed strings.
+To get them, just call the `speech_attribute` method on the following symbols.
+- `:punctuation`
+- `:language`
+- `:pitch`

 ## contributing